robbiew/bbs-tweet-wall/README.md

 # bbs-tweet-wall
-Python script that creates an ANSI file using Twitter lists.
+Python script that creates an ANSI file using Twitter lists for display on your BBS.
-Returns 3 random tweets from 3 defined Twitter lists.
+It returns 2 random tweets from 2 defined Twitter lists.
+In this case, it's Left and Right political timelines.
 Use this as a BBS logon or logoff screen? <shrugs>

 Define your lists and other settings in bbs-tweet-wall.cfg.